Low and moderate budgets for developing student expense budgets

-The College Board's 2017-18 nine- and twelve-month living expense budgets show living expense costs by region and metropolitan area.
+College Board's nine-month and twelve-month living expense budgets show living expense costs by region and metropolitan area.
 Both a moderate and a low budget are provided.
-The budgets reflect increases in the Consumer Price Index (calculated by the U.S. Bureau of Labor Statistics) of 1.0007 percent for 2015.
+The budgets reflect increases in the Consumer Price Index (calculated by the U.S. Bureau of Labor Statistics) of 2.3 percent for 2019 and 1.4 percent for 2020.

 |Moderate (Prevailing) Budgets|